 Annual expenses: 21k interests + 10k expenses = $31,000

 = annual rent / yield = 31200 / 0.10 = approx value of 312k

 Divided by 50sqm = 6240 Dollars per square meter

 The cap rate or yield indicates the potential how much income an apartment will produce.
 The rule of thumb— Higher Income (rent) = Higher Apartment Value

 Probably you got an idea why buying “off the plan” sucks.
-When dealing with a two or more year time-frame for the completion, there is a slim chance to predict what the future value will be.
-I feel you should receive a sizeable discount for all the uncertainty if you decided to buy off the plan.
+You don’t really know what you get for your money, you have no idea what the building management will be, but you need a huge portion of trust in what you get yourself into.
+I feel you should receive a sizeable discount for all the uncertainty if you buy off the plan.
 Good luck.

 Property Investor’s Blog

 Klauster Blogs lead to a real person who worked as computer network architect for many years in different countries until retiring from IT and mastering a life as property investor and landlord.

 The passion of sharing experiences comes from turning hobbies into income streams and business.
 Helping people to avoid pitfalls and to be free to choose has been satisfying and most rewarding.

 The philosophy to treat life, partnerships and hobbies as an investment has helped people in our circle.
 Life is a dream with a deadline, happiness comes from making the right choices and having realistic expectations.